 Ingresa o regístrate acá para seguir este blog.

-“You can take the man out of the barrio but …” OK, the second part of that, “… you can’t take the barrio out of the man”, doesn’t really apply to me.
+«You can take the man out of the barrio, but you can’t take the barrio out of the man.» OK, that old saying doesn’t really apply to me in its entirety.

-The ‘barrios populares’, Bogotá’s working-class neighbourhoods are still ‘where it’s at’ for me, in a living and socialising sense.
+For Bogotá’s ‘barrios populares’, the working-class neighbourhoods, are still ‘where it’s at’ for me, in a living and socialising sense.
 So, for better or for worse, I haven’t removed myself from them.

 Moving on up?